Social Drivers of Health

 Education

-White members are 2x more likely to obtain a high school education compared to Hispanic members.
+Hispanic members are 2x more likely to have less than a high school education when compared to non-Hispanic members.

 Language

-Half of all Asian and Hispanic members experience a language barrier when seeking care.
+Half of Hispanic members and 30% of Asian members experience a language barrier when seeking care.

 Safety